No photo of Binota Dhamai

 Biography

-Binota Moy Dhamai is a Postdoctoral Research Fellow at the ANU School of Regulation and Global Governance (RegNet) is working on an Australian Research Council grant led by Lead Chief Investigator Dr Virginia Marshall, titled, “Investigating barriers and pathways to commercial development of Indigenous traditional medicines”.
-My contribution to this project is to, under the supervision of Dr Marshall, to investigate Indigenous governance systems and representative structures, the capacity of national regulatory frameworks for the protection of Traditional Knowledge and for example, the expectations of stakeholders and Indigenous bodies in commercialising traditional medicines.
+Binota Moy Dhamai is a Research Fellow at the School of Law, College of Law, Governance & Policy, Australian National University.
+His research focuses on the examination of comparative legal issues related to a group of Indigenous Peoples currently living in a colonised situation.
+He works with Distinguished Professor Asmi Wood.
+Prior to that, he served as Postdoctoral Research Fellow at the ANU School of Regulation and Global Governance (RegNet) and worked on an Australian Research Council grant project titled “Investigating barriers and pathways to commercial development of Indigenous traditional medicines” to investigate Indigenous governance systems and representative structures, the capacity of national regulatory frameworks for the protection of traditional knowledge, and, for example, the expectations of stakeholders and Indigenous bodies in commercialising traditional medicines.

-As an expert member of the UN Expert Mechanism on the Rights of Indigenous Peoples (EMRIP), Binota provides advice to the UN Human Rights Council on Indigenous Peoples human rights and achieving the goals of the UN Declaration on the Rights of Indigenous Peoples.
-He has worked on Indigenous Peoples issues such as autonomy, self-determination, traditional governance, land and territorial rights, demilitarisation, and Indigenous Peoples rights in post-conflict situations, and played leadership roles and responsibilities in networking, campaigning, and advocacy at various levels.
+As an expert member of the UN Expert Mechanism on the Rights of Indigenous Peoples (EMRIP), Binota provides advice to the UN Human Rights Council on Indigenous Peoples' human rights and achieving the goals of the UN Declaration on the Rights of Indigenous Peoples.
+He has worked on Indigenous Peoples issues such as autonomy, self-determination, traditional governance, land and territorial rights, demilitarisation, and Indigenous Peoples rights in post-conflict situations, and he has played leadership roles and taken on responsibilities in networking, campaigning, and advocacy at various levels.

-Binota holds a PhD in Regulation and Global Governance from the Australian National University, a Master on Environmental Management and Development from the ANU Crawford School of Public Policy, and a Master and Bachelor of Arts in Philosophy from the University of Dhaka.
+Binota holds a PhD in Regulation and Global Governance from the Australian National University, a master's in Environmental Management and Development from the ANU Crawford School of Public Policy, and a master's and bachelor of arts in philosophy from the University of Dhaka.

 Research Interests